 The list of GRE prep tutoring options being offered is as follows:

 - GRE 165+ Guarantee Tutoring 32 Hours.
-There’s a guaranteed score of 165+, prioritized tutor matching, unlimited supplemental sessions, and a total of 32 tutoring hours.
+There’s a guaranteed score of 165+, prioritized GRE tutor matching, unlimited supplemental sessions, and 32 tutoring hours.
 The tutoring fee is 156$ hourly.
-To sum up the 32 hours of tutoring, this option cost $4,999.
+To sum up the 32 hours of tutoring, this option costs $4,999.

-The course options mentioned are the available GRE Prep Tutoring courses from the Princeton Review.
+The available GRE Prep Tutoring courses from the Princeton Review are the options mentioned.